 Keo Seima Wildlife Sanctuary (previously named Seima Biodiversity Conservation Area from 2002 to 2009, and Seima Protection Forest from 2009 to 2016) covers close to 300,000 hectares in the east of Cambodia.
 This protected area is home to a rich diversity of wildlife, forest types, landscapes, and indigenous communities.
 Supported by WCS since before its inception in 2002, it is the site of the Keo Seima REDD+ project, one of Cambodia’s largest and most successful conservation programs.
 The bird life is also impressive, and the jungle, which is lusher and denser than the dry forest in eastern Mondulkiri, has been relatively well preserved.

 SMP brough the IBIS Program into this area in 2019 started with 3 villages including, Pu Char, Ou Chra and Pu Kong in Sre Preah commune, Kaev Seima district.
 The area belongs to Bunong indigenous community people who are living nearby Kaev Seima Wildlife Sanctuary (KSWS).
+Below is the data from 2022.

 Our Contact Details